benhoIIand/grunt-cache-bust/README.md

 ## The "cacheBust" task

 Use the **cacheBust** task for cache busting static files in your application.
-This allows them to be cached forever by the browser, justp oint the task towards any file that contains references to static assets.
+This allows them to be cached forever by the browser, just point the task towards any file that contains references to static assets.

 _Currently supported static assets: **CSS**, **JavaScript** and **images**_